Lotte's Yuji Nishino "I'm planning to do it pretty hard," declares his intention for a grueling off-season training regimen.

-Lotte's Yuji Nishino recorded eight wins in 2011 when he returned to starting pitching, and last season he tied his career high with nine wins.
-This season he set his sights on his first double-digit win total, but he was sidelined due to injury, and he ended up pitching nine games and 49 2/3 innings with a record of 0 wins and 4 losses and ERA of 3.08, leaving him win.
+Lotte's Yuji Nishino recorded 8 wins in 2023 when he returned to the starting rotation, and last season he tied his personal best with 9 wins.
+This season he aimed for his first double-digit win, but due to injuries he was sidelined for a period, and ended up with 0 wins and 4 losses ERA win.

 Regarding the off-season leading up to the 2025 season, he said, "Looking at it from a sensory perspective, I wasn't in good shape last year, but the year before that was really good, so I thought I'd spend my time in a similar way to how I spent the pre-season two years ago."
 He reviewed how he spent his voluntary training period and put in hard practice.

-As a result, he had repeatedly mentioned in interviews before the interleague games last season that fastball was an issue, but in an interview before the start of the season, he said, ``I think it's going pretty well this year,'' and began the season feeling confident.
+As a result, last season, he repeatedly mentioned in interviews before the interleague games that fastball was an area he needed to work on, but in an interview before the season started, he said, "I think it's coming along pretty well this year," showing he had gained confidence as the season began.

 In his first appearance of the season on April 2nd against Orix Buffaloes, runs one run in six innings.
 He also gave up two runs in six innings against Seibu Lions on April 9th, a six-day break away from the starting lineup, achieving two consecutive QS (six innings or more with three earned runs less) but suffering his first loss of the season.
 In addition to not working well with the batting lineup, he was also diagnosed with a "muscle injury in the right forearm flexor group" by the team on June 13th and was sidelined.
 He returned to the first team on August 17th against Softbank Hawks, throwing 69 pitches over five innings, closer two hit and no runs, but the game was still in a draw.
 Ultimately, this was his final appearance mound for the first team this season.